utkaln/learn-azure-databricks/README.md

 ## Azure Data Lake
 ### Access to Data Lake Storage
-1. Using Access Keys (Session Scoped)
+1. **Using Access Keys** - Gives access to entire storage account
-2. Using SAS Tokens (Session Scoped)
+2. **Using SAS (Shared Access Signature) Tokens** - More granular control compared to that in Access keys.
+Limits access by type, resource, time, specific source IP address
-3. Using Service Principal (Session Scoped)
+3. **Using Service Principal** -
-4. Using Cluster Scoped Auth
+4. **Using Cluster Scoped Auth** - All the above types of auth can be done using cluster level config, so any notebook in the cluster can access storage account and the contents
-5. Using Unity Catalog
+5. **Using Unity Catalog** -

-### How to
+## How to
 ### Create Azure Data Lake Storage
 1. Follow the steps to Create **Azure Storage Account First** : Create Resource > Storage Account > Create
 2. Choose: Pay As You Go , Choose resource group for the project, name the storage account name unique, Local Redundancy is fine for tutorial, Performance : Standard